blazingdrummer/BakedModpack/README.md

 - does Wolfo or Risky take precedence for item descriptions?
 - Acrid spawn invulnerability might conflict with Wolfo
 - Captain hidden realms change also overlaps
+- bug with triple lunar seers on client-side
 ___

 pool shows pearl on ping (FIXED)